 In “O Brother, Where Are Thou?” the Coens famously shone a light on a species of American mountain / bluegrass / folk music; here, they celebrate folk music once more by way of the blues, with Davis performing a rendition of “Hang Me, Oh Hang Me.”
 The Coens, ever mischievous, balance this out with a novelty song about space travel that riffs on Larry Verne’s angsty / comic “Mr. Custer.”
 This oddball jam provides a little more for Timberlake to do, and also reminds us of the era in which we find ourselves here: The space race is beginning, and major social upheaval is already underway.

-But the psychedelic love fest is going on somewhere else; we see little in the way of the era’s tropes, because the focus is Davis’ own upheaval —— and the stardom he covets, with only a vague idea of why, is as distant and unreachable as the stars themselves.
-This is a semi-serious man who will never learn to laugh, nor think deeply; as a club owner (F. Murray Abraham) who hears him sing puts it, “I don’t see the money,” another way of declaring Davis to be shy of talent.
+But the psychedelic love fest is going on somewhere else; we see little in the way of the era’s tropes, because the focus is Davis’ own upheaval: The stardom he covets, with only a vague idea of why, is as distant and unreachable as the stars themselves.
+This is a semi-serious man who will never learn to laugh, nor think deeply; as a club owner (F. Murray Abraham) who hears him sing puts it, “I don’t see the money,” which is another way of declaring Davis to be shy of talent.
 The best Davis can do, like so many of the rest of us, is pick himself up after his latest failure, dust himself off as best he can, and trudge onward.
 (Or sail; when his guitar doesn’t provide a living for him, Davis periodically retreats to the merchant marine.)
 Others may sing about life as a series of stillborn dreams and roadblocked strivings; Davis, however, is doomed to live it.